 'Analysis' — displays the

 specified type of analysis plot.
-The following table lists the analyses
+The following table lists all analysis

-and corresponding analysis strings.
-Note that the only analyses that
+types and how to invoke them.
+Note that the only analyses that use

-use filter internals are magnitude response estimate and round-off
+filter internals are magnitude response estimate and round-off noise

 Magnitude and phase plot